Version: 1.0

 Issuer SHOULD accept pre-authorized codes only once.

-When providing the Pre-Authorized Code as QR code, issuers SHOULD use the transaction code (tx_code) and provide it though a secondary channel (text message or email).
+When providing the Pre-Authorized Code for example as QR, Issuers SHOULD use the transaction code (tx_code) and provide it though a secondary channel (text message or email).

 13.11.
 Application-Layer Encryption